 Cases involving catastrophic injuries can result in significant financial losses, pain and suffering.
 The compensation for damages depends on several factors, including the severity of injuries, total financial losses, and proving fault for the car wreck.

-Schedule a Free Consultation With an Auto Accident Lawyer in San Diego
+Schedule a Free Consultation With an Auto Accident Attorney in San Diego

-Call now to schedule your free consultation with a personal injury lawyer in San Diego.
+Call now to schedule your free consultation with an Auto Accident Attorney in San Diego.
 Our San Diego car accident lawyers want to hear your story and give you the information and advice you need to decide what is best for you.

 Common San Diego Car Accident Claims We Handle

 At Mission Personal Injury Lawyers, we handle all types of car accident cases involving: